noahehall/theBookOfNoah/aws_developer.md

     - amazon resource name
   3. are all services provided in all regions?
     - no, so choose your regions wisely
+  4. what are regions?
+    - different areas of the world, e.g. EU Ireland (eu-west-1) containing resource not connected to other regions
+  5. what are availability zones?
+    - isolated locations inside of a region to protect against failures in other availability zones within the region
+    - e.g. us-east-1b, us-east-1c, us-east-1c
+      + notice the change in the last letter

 # IAM
   0. what should you know about IAM?